Sell Your Business

 Step 4: Close the Deal

 Once more, you’ll need to open due diligence.
-Your buyer will need to apply for financing if they need it and obtain lender instructions.
-You’ll open Escrow, start the Bulk Sale process, and – if all the paperwork is filed properly, every i is dotted and every t is crossed, you’ll finally sign the final documents.
+If necessary, your buyer must apply for financing and obtain lender instructions.
+You’ll open Escrow, start the Bulk Sale process, and, if all the paperwork is filed correctly, every i is dotted, and every t is crossed, finally sign the final documents.

 That’s what we’re for